All Episodes

 But Hamas already claimed it a victory.

-They have to be.
+They have to be a very important thing.

-The victory for us.
+Victory for us.

-That it was a victory, and it is a victory for them.
+That is a victory for them.

 It is.

-And that in a way they've succeeded in one of the things that they're trying to achieve, which I'll get to later.
+And that in a way, they've succeeded in one of the things that they're trying to achieve, which I'll get to later.

 Yeah, yeah.

-But this is what the Palestinians in the UK are saying, and essentially that they're saying that this is just a correction of the Balfour Declaration.
+And essentially, that they're saying that this is just a correction of the Balfour Declaration.

 So what they're saying is that it was Britain's fault all along.

-Uh, Regardless of how you feel about it, regardless of how you feel about it.
+The objective is to overturn the Balfour Declaration, regardless of how you feel about it, regardless of how you feel about it.

-But they were planning several years ago, the Balfour Declaration, the British promised to establish a national homeland for the Jewish people in Palestine.
+The British promised to establish a national homeland for the Jewish people in Palestine.

 But they've been promising for several years now to sue Britain for this.

-And now that the Brits recognize them as a state, it makes it a little bit easier for the Palestinians to sue Britain.
+And now that the Brits recognize them as a state, it makes it a little bit easier for the Palestinians to sue Britain because now it's a state acting against another state.

 So the backfiring potential of this move is quite significant.